gwleuverink/leuver.ink/source/_posts/building-a-cli-companion-for-your-nativephp-app.blade.md

 ### API Commands

 Commands that change state need the running app.
-The HTTP client is deliberately simple — no Guzzle, no external library.
+The HTTP client is deliberately simple: no Guzzle, no external library.
 Just `file_get_contents` with a stream context pointing at `127.0.0.1`.
 If the request fails, the app isn't running.

 For longer operations like hibernation, `spin()` from Laravel Prompts gives you a loading indicator while the request blocks: